shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/testing/postman/README.md

 **Note:** Genre filter responses return fewer fields than the full list endpoint (no overview, popularity, vote_count, poster_url, backdrop_url).

 **Key Validations:**
-- **All returned shows belong to the specified genre** (validates every show ID)
-- **All shows of that genre are returned** (validates count matches expected)
+- **Sample shows from each genre are present** (validates known shows exist in the dataset)
 - Genre-specific validations:
-  - Drama: 7 shows (Breaking Bad, Game of Thrones, Stranger Things, The Crown, Narcos, Chernobyl, Westworld)
+  - Drama: Checks for presence of Breaking Bad, Game of Thrones, or Stranger Things
-  - Comedy: 1 show (The Office)
+  - Comedy: Checks for presence of The Office
-  - Sci-Fi & Fantasy: 3 shows (Stranger Things, Westworld, The Mandalorian)
+  - Sci-Fi & Fantasy: Checks for presence of Stranger Things, Westworld, or The Mandalorian
-  - Crime: 2 shows (The Witcher, The Mandalorian)
+  - Crime: Checks for presence of The Witcher or The Mandalorian
 - Empty array for non-existent genres
 - Response structure consistency